Zjx402/Kea2/docs/blacklisting.md

 2. **Add parameter when running tests**
-   Add the following argument to specify the blacklist file:
+   Add the following argument to specify the blacklist file (`/sdcard/abl.strings` is the desired path on the device):
    ```
    --act-blacklist-file /sdcard/abl.strings
    ```